MinecraftHopper/MinecraftHopper/_help/hjt/index.markdown

 #### Step 6

-Click **Paste!**.
+Click **Submit**.
 On the next page, copy the URL from the address bar and give that URL to whoever requested it.
 Wait for further instructions.
 ![](/static/images/help/hjt/win-ubuntu-url.png)
 " | markdownify }}
 </details>